 ‘Where are they taking those sacks of grain?,’ I asked my uncle.

 ‘Likely to Dublin and then on to Liverpool to feed the people of England, while our own go hungry,’ he said angrily.
 ‘The authorities have refused to stop exports of food.’

 The town was busy and people ignored us as they went about their business.
 There was big Canal Hotel, on the water where the rich and fancy merchants and lawyers sleep in fine feather beds.

 ‘Get out of my way I need to get to court!’, roared a lawyer, nearly knocking poor Catherine over in his rush to get on a barge that would bring him to the Assizes Court in Longford.

 Someday when I get older I am going to stay in a hotel.

-A particularly and striking source of folk memory was collected in Ballynacargy from the Irish Folklore Commission Schools Collection.
+A particular and striking source of folk memory was collected in Ballynacarrigy from the Irish Folklore Commission Schools Collection.
 It can be found here: